ArJoy605/Documentation/RH124doc/Ch03_Managing_Files.md

-# Chapter 3 - Manage Files from the Command Line

-This notebook provides a detailed summary of Chapter 3 from the Red Hat System Administration I (RH124) course, based on Red Hat Enterprise Linux (RHEL) 9/10.
-It focuses on managing files and directories via the command line, with practical commands, examples, common pitfalls, best practices, and revision exercises for effective learning and real-world application.

-## Chapter 3: Manage Files from the Command Line
+# Chapter 3: Manage Files from the Command Line

-### Key Concepts
+## Key Concepts

 - **File System Hierarchy**: RHEL adheres to the Linux Filesystem Hierarchy Standard (FHS), organizing files in a predictable structure:
   - `/`: Root directory, the top of the hierarchy.